Commodity Flow Survey

 The CFS provides a comprehensive multimodal picture of national freight flows.
 Data include the type of commodities shipped, origin and destination, value and weight, and mode of transport for approximately 100,000 shippers.
 CFS is also the only publicly available source of this data for the highway mode.

-2017 CFS final data now available!
+UPDATE: The 2017 CFS Subarea Estimates are now available!

 Commodity Flow Survey Workshop

 The latest CFS workshop, organized by the Transportation Research Board (TRB), was held in September 2020.
 The workshop was an opportunity for data producers and data users to work together to find more efficient ways to align freight data products, answer freight data questions, share information and knowledge, and identify emerging issues that are important for understanding freight movements.

 The post-workshop circular can be found at the link below.
 Please direct any questions you may have to firstname.lastname@example.org.

 Commodity Flow Survey Overview